cganzon/Bamazon/README.md

 3. In this case, I am buying all of the deodorant in stock because who doesn't like smelling nice and clean.
 ![purchase](images/buyalldeodorant.png)

 4. Now I am trying to make a new purchase of one unit of deodorant.
-However, the transaction will not go through becuase there is no more deodorant left in stock.
+However, the transaction will not go through because there is no more deodorant left in stock.
 ![purchase](images/buyzerostock.png)

 5. Lastly, this is what is shown when exiting the application.